alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ![](images/jon-snow.jpeg)

 ^
-John Snow and his tragic love to a wildling girl ...
+Jon Snow and how he knew nothing ...

 ^
 No I'm kidding of course.
-Obligatory GoT joke.
+You knew there would be a GoT joke.

 ---
 # Knowledge Sharing